* Strike rallied U.S. labor movement after string of national defeats

 Unions lost battles recently in Wisconsin, where Republicans stripped public sector unions such as teachers of most powers to bargain, Indiana's decision to make payment of union dues voluntary, and the vote of two California cities to curb the pensions of government workers.

-President Barack Obama was silent throughout the nasty dispute in his home city between Emanuel, who formerly was his top White House aide, and a major national union that supports him.
+President Barack Obama was silent throughout the nasty dispute in his home city between Emanuel, who had been was his top White House aide, and a national union that supports Obama.

 The strike had raised concern that the rift could damage union support for Obama and Democrats in the run-up to the Nov.
 6 presidential and congressional elections.
-Teacher rallies drew support from other unions in the city and from unions in neighboring states such as Wisconsin and Indiana.
+Teacher rallies drew support from other unions in Chicago from unions in neighboring states such as Wisconsin and Indiana.

-Some delegates said they wanted the strike to end because they did not want to lose the support of parents inconvenienced by a long dispute.
+Some union delegates on Tuesday said they wanted the strike to end because they did not want to lose the support of parents inconvenienced by a long dispute.
+Parents scrambled to find alternative childcare during the strike.

 The contract that was agreed with Emanuel includes several compromises, including on his key demand that teacher evaluations be based on results of standardized tests of student in reading, math and science.
 Test results will be taken into consideration but not as much as Emanuel originally wanted.

 Many Chicago public school students perform poorly on the tests.
-The union distrusts Emanuel, fearing he will use the results to close scores of schools with poor academic records now that the strike has been called off, leading to mass teacher layoffs.
+The union distrusts Emanuel, fearing he will use the poor academic record to close scores of schools now that the strike has been called off, leading to mass teacher layoffs.

 "I hope he agrees to this in good faith and carries out this contract," Lewis said.